-In September Nguvudirr Jeremiah Tunmuck, funded by a RUIL Indigenous Scholar grant, visited The University of Melbourne to work with DECRA postdoctoral fellow John Mansfield.
+In September Nguvudirr Jeremiah Tunmuck, funded by a RUIL Indigenous Scholar grant, visited the University of Melbourne to work with DECRA postdoctoral fellow John Mansfield.
 Nguvudirr is a Magati Ke man from Yederr, a fluent speaker of Murrinhpatha, and a skilled translator of Murrinhpatha to English.
-He lives in Wadeye, NT, and he has extensive experience as a language consultant working with John and other.
+He lives in Wadeye, NT, and he has extensive experience as a language consultant working with John and others.

 On Friday 17 September Nguvudirr, together with John and Tony Goodfellow, delivered a seminar in the Murrinhpatha language entitled "Yederr country, Murrinhpatha heavy and light".
 Nguvudirr led the seminar in his first language and John provided translation in English.
 This was the first RUIL (and possibly University of Melbourne) seminar delivered primarily in an Aboriginal language.
 The message was powerful, and the seminar was very well received by attendees.
 It was a privilege for RUIL to be a part of.